-NAFO SEAFO NEAFC CCAMLR AIS Applicable vessel size Any fishing vessel operating in the NAFO Regulatory Area.
-Any fishing vessel operating in the SEAFO Regulatory Area Fishing vessels > 20m between perpendiculars or 24 m LOA which fish, or plan to fish, in the Regulatory Area All fishing vessels licensed in accordance with Conservation Measure 10-02 Required by IMO on vessels >300GT (exempts most fishing vessels) Applicable vessel type Any vessel equipped for or engaged in fishing activities, including fish processing, trans-shipment or any other activity in preparation for or related to fishing, including exploratory fishing.
+NAFO SEAFO NEAFC CCAMLR SPRFMO AIS Applicable vessel size Any fishing vessel operating in the NAFO Regulatory Area.
+Any fishing vessel operating in the SEAFO Regulatory Area Fishing vessels > 20m between perpendiculars or 24 m LOA which fish, or plan to fish, in the Regulatory Area All fishing vessels licensed in accordance with Conservation Measure 10-02 All fishing vessels that are on the SPRFMO Record of Vessels and authorized by CPCs to fish for fisheries resources in the SPRFMO Convention Area Required by IMO on vessels >300GT (exempts most fishing vessels) Applicable vessel type Any vessel equipped for or engaged in fishing activities, including fish processing, trans-shipment or any other activity in preparation for or related to fishing, including exploratory fishing.
 Fishing vessels, include all support/reefer/cargo vessels involved in trans-shipments.
-Fishing vessels, include all support/ reefer/cargo vessels involved in transshipments or factory/processing vessels.
+Fishing vessels, include all support/ reefer/cargo vessels involved in trans-shipments or factory/processing vessels.
 Some NEAFC Contracting Parties apply the VMS regulation to commercial fishing vessels of all sizes; others apply it to vessels from 12m.
-Fishing vessels only that are licensed in accordance with CCAMLR Conservation Measures Depends on the size of the vessel or ship.
+Fishing vessels only that are licensed in accordance with CCAMLR Conservation Measures All fishing vessels that are on the SPRFMO Record of Vessels and authorized by CPCs to fish for fisheries resources in the SPRFMO Convention Area Depends on the size of the vessel or ship.
 Required data transmitted & required recipients (flag State, coastal State and/or RFMO) Vessel ID; most recent position (latitude/longitude) with margin of error less than 500 m; date and time; vessel course and speed Flag State FMCs receive the data.
+Secretariat receives reports from Parties in near-real time (no later than 24 hours Vessel ID; most recent position (latitude/longitude) with margin of error less than 500 m; date and time; vessel course and speed Flag State FMCs receive the data.
 Secretariat receives reports from Parties in near-real time (no later than 24 hours after FMC receives them).
-Flag States may authorize its vessels to transmit VMS Vessel ID; most recent position (latitude/longitude) with margin of error less than 500 m; date and time; vessel course and speed Flag State FMCs receive the data.
-Secretariat receives reports from Parties in near-real time (no later than 24 hours after FMC receives them).
 Vessel ID; (longitude, latitude) with a position error which shall be less than 500 m; date and time; and, where applicable, data relating to the catch on board and data relating to trans-shipment Flag States FMCs receive data.
-Flag States may authorize vessels to transmit VMS data directly to the Secretariat.
-Parties must communicate VMS reports and messages to the NEAFC Vessel ID; position (latitude/ longitude) with margin of error less than 500m; date and time.
+Flag States may authorize vessels to transmit VMS data Vessel ID; position (latitude/ longitude) with margin of error less than 500m; date and time.
 Flag States FMCs receive data.
-Each Party must forward VMS reports and messages received to the CCAMLR Secretariat as soon as possible, but not later than 4 hours after receipt for certain exploratory longline fisheries; or not later than 10 working days after departure from the Convention Area for all other fisheries.
-Flag State also notify by email or other means the CCAMLR Secretariat within 24 hours of each entry to, 14 standard attributes: Vessel ID (MMSI or IMO number), position, heading, course, speed Can be programmed to transmit other data types (vessel type, size, length, flag State, etc.) Radio frequency broadcasts can be received by land-based
+Each Party must forward VMS reports and messages received to the CCAMLR Secretariat as soon as possible, but not later than 4 hours after receipt for certain exploratory longline fisheries; Vessel registration; position (latitude/ longitude) with accuracy of within 100m; date; time Vessels must report VMS data automatically either to the Secretariat via their Member or CNCP's FMC or simultaneously to both the 14 standard attributes: Vessel ID (MMSI or IMO number), position, heading, course, speed Can be programmed to transmit other data types (vessel type, size, length, flag State, etc.)